-Oxytocin, a hormone that eases tension and improves happiness, is released when you cuddle with your pet, lowering your heart rate and reducing stress.
+Oxytocin, a hormone that eases tension and improves happiness, is released when you cuddle with your best friend, lowering your heart rate and reducing stress.

 Strengthen that bond!

 This entails teaching your pet that sharing your bed with you is a privilege rather than a right.

-Don't tolerate aggression: It will be challenging to sleep with your doggie if he shows aggression against you or another person with whom you share a bed.
+Don't tolerate aggression: It will be challenging to sleep with your doggie if he shows signs of aggression against you or another person with whom you share a bed.

 You might think about teaching your dog to sleep at your feet or/and above the covers.

 When to leave it be

-The dog might have tensed his body, licked his lips, or turned his head away; pay attention to these signs!
+The dog might have tensed his body, licked his lips, or turned his head away; new dog owners should pay attention to these signs!

-This way he will always have the opportunity to decide if he wants to lay alone or with you.
+This way he will always have the opportunity to decide if he wants to lay alone or with his human family members.

 Here our simple guidelines: